TokelPlatform/bitgo-komodo-cc-lib/README.md

 Clone this git repository go to the new dir and checkout dev-kmd branch.

-Install the bitgo-utxo-komodo-cc-lib dependency packages, inside the repo dir run:
+Install the bitgo-komodo-cc-lib dependency packages, inside the repo dir run:

 ```
 npm install